 Radio advertising might be seen as old fashioned, especially with the rise of the Internet and other forms of advertising.
 However, this isn't the case.

 Commercial radio has a reach of more than 16 million Australians every week.
-17 hours of the week are spent listening with the majority of it at home (49%) and in the car (32%).
-Below lists out a few benefits for advertising with radio:
+Australians spend 17 hours of the week listening to the radio, with the majority of it at home (49%) and in the car (32%).

 Advertising works with frequency and reaching your audience repeatedly.
 Radio is the perfect medium for this, being able to expose your ad to the audience repeatedly to build awareness.
-Also due to the loyalty of listening to the same station, you are able to impact the same people more often.
+Also due to the loyalty of people listening to the same station, you are able to impact the same people more often.

 Lead times with print and television ads can be very long, especially with planning and may take up to a year for the ad to run.
 In contrast, producing a radio spot can occur between two to three weeks.
 Another advantage of this is the ability to adapt and react quickly to changing market conditions.

 You can track results quickly and accurately compared to television where it may take months for measurable results or print media which can be even more difficult to track.
 Results for radio ads can be analysed on a daily basis, and if the message is not working in a week or two, a new radio spot can replace it efficiently as mentioned above.

 With the widespread access people have to radio, even indirectly through shopping centres and supermarkets, radio continues to have a big presence in the advertising industry.
 Small businesses should continue to consider it as a top medium to advertise their product/services as the advantages over other resources remain strong.

 There are 335 advertisers on standby